Website Accessibility Audit

 • Screen reader testing: A key element of a website’s accessibility is whether the content on the page can be read by screen reader software and whether it makes sense for the user.
 JAWS is the world’s most widely used screen reader software.
 A faster way to evaluate your website for JAWS compatibility is by using the screen reader testing tool, JAWS Inspect.

 • Color contrast tools: People with color blindness or low vision may have difficulty reading certain color text upon color backgrounds.
-These tools, such as our free Colour Contrast Analyzer, help companies quickly see what design elements may be difficult for some people to read.
+These tools, such as our free Colour Contrast Analyser, help companies quickly see what design elements may be difficult for some people to read.

 • Accessibility management system: For large enterprise websites with multiple domains and complex applications, accessibility management systems help keep track of pages that need remediation, align teams to ensure consistency in their testing, and that they are abiding by best practices and procedures.